- Published on

 If we promise 6-year-old Tommy $10 to read three books, how many books do you think he'll read?
 You got it, just three!
 Why?

 Once the reward has been administered there is no incentive to continue.
-This is how offering extrinsic rewards can sometimes lead to less desirable results!
+This is how offering extrinsic rewards can sometimes lead to less desirable results.
 When we offer a reward, we acknowledge that the task is undesirable – why would we need a reward to do something desirable?

 In this case, we encouraged a negative association: reading is a task worthy of a reward.
 This demeans the value of reading for the sake of reading in itself, and most likely killed the early chances of inspiring little Tommy to a life-long passion for reading and learning!